JimmyJiang666/K-means-Clustering-Image-Compression/README.md

 2. If you try to use the same idea for a larger image like Neuschwanstein large.png, you will find that k-Means takes a long time since the image has over a million pixels.
 Use
 MiniBatchKMeans instead of KMeans from Scikit-learn.
 Skim this short paper to learn how MiniBatchKMeans works.

+See detailed description in the pdf file, problem 5.